changeworld/azure-docs.pl-pl/articles/dev-spaces/get-started-netcore-visualstudio.md

 1. Wybierz pozycje **Przegląd + utwórz**, a następnie po zakończeniu wybierz pozycję **Utwórz**.

 ## <a name="get-the-visual-studio-tools"></a>Pobieranie narzędzi Visual Studio
-Zainstaluj najnowszą wersję programu [Visual Studio](https://www.visualstudio.com/vs/).
-Dla programu Visual Studio 2019 w systemie Windows należy zainstalować obciążenie Programowanie na platformie Azure.
-W przypadku programu Visual Studio 2017 w systemie Windows należy zainstalować ASP.NET i obciążenie Programowanie dla sieci Web oraz [Visual Studio Tools for Kubernetes](https://aka.ms/get-azds-visualstudio).
+Install the latest version of [Visual Studio](https://www.visualstudio.com/vs/).
+For Visual Studio 2019 on Windows you need to install the Azure Development workload.
+For Visual Studio 2017 on Windows you need to install the ASP.NET and web development workload as well as [Visual Studio Tools for Kubernetes](https://aka.ms/get-azds-visualstudio).

 ## <a name="create-a-web-app-running-in-a-container"></a>Tworzenie aplikacji internetowej uruchomionej w kontenerze

-W tej sekcji utworzysz aplikację sieci Web ASP.NET Core i zostanie ona uruchomiona w kontenerze w Kubernetes.
+In this section, you'll create an ASP.NET Core web app and get it running in a container in Kubernetes.

-### <a name="create-an-aspnet-web-app"></a>Tworzenie aplikacji internetowej platformy ASP.NET
+### <a name="create-an-aspnet-web-app"></a>Tworzenie aplikacji internetowej ASP.NET

-W programie Visual Studio Utwórz nowy projekt.
+From within Visual Studio, create a new project.
 Obecnie projekt musi być **aplikacją internetową ASP.NET Core**.
 Nazwij projekt „**webfrontend**”.

 ![](media/get-started-netcore-visualstudio/NewProjectDialog1.png)